-4 Data Tidying via tidyr
+4 Tidy Data via tidyr

 In Subsection 2.2.1 we introduced the concept of a data frame: a rectangular spreadsheet-like representation of data in R where the rows correspond to observations and the columns correspond to variables describing each observation.
 In Section 2.4, we started explorations of our first data frame